games-on-whales/gow/docs/collections/_installation/debian-headless.md

 ## Requirement: uinput

-This is a required kernel module in order for Sunshine to manage and create virtual devices (mouse,joypad, etc etc.).
+This is a required kernel module in order for Sunshine to manage and create virtual devices (mouse, joypad, etc.).

 Make sure that `/dev/uinput/` is present in the host.